library-data-platform/ldp/doc/Admin_Guide.md

 ### Anonymization

-LDP attempts to "anonymize" tables or columns that contain personal data.
+LDP1 attempts to "anonymize" tables or columns that contain personal data.
 This anonymization feature is enabled unless otherwise configured.
 Some tables are redacted entirely when anonymization is enabled, including `audit_circulation_logs`, `configuration_entries`,